Madison Cunningham: Life and career

 Madison Cunningham was born in Escondido, California, and later moved to Costa Mesa, where she grew up.
 She is the daughter of a pastor at a local church, and she has four sisters.
-Influenced by her father, Cunningham started playing guitar when she was seven years old, performing in the church.
-As a teenager, she met producer Tyler Chester, with whom she made the self-released worship album Authenticity (2014), which she later removed from streaming platforms as she felt it was no longer relatable.
-About her faith, Cunningham said, "Christianity looks different to me all the time.
+Influenced by her father and grandmother, Cunningham started playing guitar when she was seven years old, performing in the church.
+As a teenager, she met producer Tyler Chester, with whom she made the self-released studio album Authenticity (2014).

+She removed Authenticity from streaming services in 2021 because she felt it was no longer relatable.
+Cunningham has said of her faith that "Christianity looks different to me all the time.
 The phrase that I use with my husband is 'I’m becoming more and more of an agnostic every day.'"

 After graduating from high school, Cunningham discovered many influences, such as the Beatles, Joni Mitchell and Bob Dylan.
 Other inspirations include Radiohead, Fiona Apple, Juana Molina and Jeff Buckley.

 In 2017, Cunningham joined the cast of American Public Media's show Live from Here, presented by Chris Thile, of whom she became a frequent collaborator.
-She also toured with multi-instrumentalist Andrew Bird, being credited for vocals in his 2019 album, My Finest Work Yet.
+She also toured with multi-instrumentalist Andrew Bird, being credited for vocals in his twelfth solo studio album, My Finest Work Yet (2019).

 Who Are You Now, released on August 16, 2019, earned her a Grammy nomination in the following year for best Americana album.
-In 2020, Cunningham released her third EP, Wednesday, covering songs by Tom Waits, Radiohead, John Mayer and the Beatles.
+In 2020, Cunningham released her third extended play (EP), Wednesday, covering songs by Tom Waits, Radiohead, John Mayer and the Beatles.
 She is currently based in Los Angeles.

-On August 3, 2022, the artist made an appearance at NPR's Tiny Desk, playing four songs from her upcoming album Revealer.
+On August 3, 2022, the artist made an appearance at NPR's Tiny Desk, playing four songs from her upcoming studio album Revealer.
 NPR music contributor Jewly Hight states that Madison was an "audacious guide, steering us toward exploration with the shrewd parts she played on three different guitars over the course of four songs".

 On September 9, 2022, Cunningham released Revealer, her third studio album.
 Consequences editorial coordinator Paolo Ragusa writes about it: "With each song on Revealer, Cunningham is proving that she can satisfy and surprise her audience all at once, and it’s one of the most delightful albums released so far in 2022."

+On October 18, 2024, Cunningham and Andrew Bird released a new studio album, titled Cunningham Bird, which features covers of the entirety of Buckingham Nicks (1973), the only studio album by the duo of American rock guitarist Lindsey Buckingham and singer Stevie Nicks, both of whom later joined Fleetwood Mac.

+On August 15, 2025, Cunningham released the single "My Full Name", alongside the announcement of her fourth studio album, Ace, which was released on October 10, 2025.